 Alternate Trailhead for Petroleum Pk: See the trailhead description for Tellurium Creek north of Taylor Park Res.

 There are two designated Forest Service campgrounds: The Lincoln Gulch CG and the Portal CG at Grizzly Reservoir.
-In addition, for the first 3 miles as you drive SE to Grizzly res., there are numerous (over 30?) "designated" primitive spots for camping.
+In addition, for the first 3 miles as you drive SE to Grizzly Res., there are numerous (22?) "designated" primitive spots for camping.
 These have been marked by the Forest Service.
 On summer weekends, both campgrounds and all the designated primitive spots can be fully occupied.
 Seems to be a very popular area.
 If the road is open south of the Portal CG, there may be some other, usable primitive sites.
 Both the Portal and Lincoln Gulch CG have vault toilets, but neither has water.
+Both have only about 6 sites.
+The Lincoln CG, you could get an RV or trailer down into, but not the Portal.

 This route description begins from the Portal Campground by Grizzly Reservoir.
 Begin driving in 4WD, hiking or riding a mountain bike south up the road for 2.5 miles to where Galena Creek intersects Lincoln Creek.
 You'll see a large avalanche swath here that descends off the east flank of Truro Peak.
 Access up this road may be dependent on whether or not the gate south of the campground is locked.
 Wade across Lincoln Creek and then where convenient, cross to the north side of Galena Creek as well.
 Follow the avalanche swath up, gaining 800 feet in elevation to the upper valley until you're out of the trees and it's mostly willows.
 The avalanche swath will be mostly grass, low willows and low conifers scattered about.
 When you're below the saddle that connects the two Truro summits, head up to the saddle over tundra & grass that steepens and gives way to smaller talus.
 There will be a very nice view of Truro Lake at the saddle.